nickhstr/public-transportation-app/README.md

 ### Important Notes

 Please use Google Chrome for this app.
 It is the only browser guaranteed to fully work with this app.
-Firefox and Opera should work, but Internet Explorer and Safari just won't do.

 Also, because BART's API uses HTTP rather than HTTPS, a [proxy server](https://crossorigin.me) was used to mitigate CORS errors.
 The proxy server basically serves as a bridge of communication between my app and BARTS's API.